nerrad/wordpress-ansible-playbook/roles/gitdeploy/README.md

 ssh://{server_web_username}@{server_ip_address}/~/{bare_git_repo_directory_name}
 ```

-So, if the value of your `remote_web_user` was `web`, the server ip address you're deploying to is `155.55.55.55` and you configured the `hubdirectory` variable (see variables section) to `hub`.
-Then the address you use for remote in your git client would be:
+So, if the value of your `remote_web_user` was `web`, the server ip address you're deploying to is `155.55.55.55` and you configured the `hubdirectory` variable (see variables section) to `hub`, then the address you use for remote in your git client would be:

 ```
 ssh://web@155.55.55.55/~/hub